Configure SSL for JDBC Connections

 To install a custom certificate on a Mac, follow these steps to import the certificate into the "System" keychain.

 Note: Loading certificates from keychain on Mac works for most, but not all, drivers.
-In a small number of cases, you may need to use a PROPERTIES file to configure truststore.
+For other drivers, you may need to use a .properties file to configure the trust store.
 For more information, see Customise and Tune Connections.

 1. Go to https://support.apple.com/guide/keychain-access/add-certificates-to-a-keychain-kyca2431/mac(Link opens in a new window).